Am I Eligible?

 About Personal Counseling Services

-Personal Counseling is designed to serve Merced College (MC) students who are experiencing stress or other emotional difficulties.
+Personal Counseling is designed to serve currently enrolled Merced College (MC) students who are experiencing stress or other emotional difficulties.
 Frequently, these difficulties affect a student’s academic performance or their ability to function effectively in social, academic, or work settings.
-To assist students in overcoming these challenges, we offer therapy free of charge to MC students that are enrolled in credit courses.
+To assist students in overcoming these challenges, we offer therapy to MC students that are currently enrolled in credit courses.

-MC provides counseling to assist with such problems as panic or anxiety, depression, grief and loss, identity struggles, relationship difficulties, substance abuse, eating disorders, or test anxiety.
+Personal Counseling is provided to assist with such problems as anxiety, depression, grief and loss, identity struggles, relationship difficulties, or test anxiety.

-Therapy is typically short-term.
-Often students come in for a single "Walk-In" session, but on-going therapy that usually lasts for up to six sessions is also available.
+Therapy is typically short-term during the fall, spring and (limited summer) semesters.
+Often students come in for a single “Walk-In” session, but on-going therapy that may last for up to six sessions is also available.
 MC Personal Counseling also offers referrals to on-going therapy in the community in cases where the student or therapist feels that the issues are more appropriate for longer term therapy.

 If you are currently receiving services from another provider, additional individual therapy will not be provided by MC Personal Counseling.